USA Financial Aid Verification Portal: Frequently Asked Questions

-When a FAFSA is submitted, the Federal Processor performs database matches by comparing application data with the Social Security Administration, Immigration and Naturalization Service, Selective Service System, National Student Loan Data System, and others.
+When a FAFSA is submitted, the Department of Education performs database matches by comparing application data with the Social Security Administration, Immigration and Naturalization Service, Selective Service System, National Student Loan Data System, and others.
 Depending on the outcome of these database matches, a student may be required to submit additional documentation to USA for a process called verification.
 Verification is a review process which requires documentation of select data elements of a student's FAFSA.
 In this review, the financial aid staff compares the FAFSA with information provided in the required verification documents.

 Failure to have a complete financial aid file at least 60 days prior to the beginning of each term may delay or prevent receipt of aid.
 If this is the case, students will be responsible for payment of any charges on their student account or their schedule may be cancelled.